Oahu Luau Guide

 Trip Advisor Rating: 5 Stars

-The Waimea Valley park also offers an excellent luau in their botanical gardens.
-You’ll be able to take the hike through the beautiful tropical foliage before arriving at the famed Waimea falls.
-Your ticket also includes a flower lei, cultural activities, umu demonstration, kava ceremony, and, of course, a luau dinner with a Polynesian show.
-To take advantage of your same-day admission to the valley, be sure to arrive a couple of hours before luau check-in.
+Your ticket also includes a flower lei, cultural activities, an umu demonstration, a kava ceremony, and, of course, a luau dinner with a Polynesian show.
+To take advantage of your same-day admission to the valley, be sure to arrive a couple of hours before check-in.

 There is currently a $40 per person couples deal on this luau’s silver package.